dont-fund-this/jam/.considerate.thirds/dont.md

-asking for a conversation in some parts of the world looks differnt than others. learn how to ask. jail is not rad. worst marriot ever. you do not want to get put in the quiet room.
+asking for a conversation in some parts of the world looks whoa like way way differnt than in others was not in fact an office chair. in hindsight, no bobcats i guess worst. vacation. ever.
 0 stars.  would not recommend.
 [nobody-likes-the-quiet-room]
 [dont-get-put-in-the-quiet-room]